ALU-Schumacher/AUDITOR/media/website/content/_index.md

 - **`client_key_path`:** This parameter should point to the private key corresponding to the client’s certificate.
 `log_to_file` specifies whether logs should be written to a file (`true`) or disabled (`false`)
 `log_dir` defines the path to the log directory.
-Creates a new directory if it is not present
+Creates a new directory if it is not present `log_file_size` defines the size of the log file.
+Specify in MB.
+Default size is 1024 MB `number_of_rotated_backups` specifies the number of rotated backups of logs.
+5 is default

 ### Priority computation modes